mapninja/Earthsys144/Labs/Week_06/Remote_Sensing.md

 2. **Explore the Metadata** for the dataset, particularly the **data type** and **ranges**, as well as the **bands available** and their **Properties**.
 3. Answer the following **in a TXT document**:
     1. What is the Earth Engine Name of the dataset? (_HINT: Earth Engine Snippet_)
+    2. How many bands does the dataset include?
     2. What is the **Pixel Resolution** of the dataset?
 You may have to look around for this.
     3. What **date range is the data available** for? (_HINT: this is listed near the thumbnail and "Earth Engine Snippet"_)
     4. Click on the **Get Link button** to (see below for image), copy a link to your script and add this link to your document.